 Oliver found an incredible CBT therapist in town, and within weeks, started to feel relief from the paralyzing thoughts.
 He still has his “days” where he knows to do breathing exercises and even actively try to replace thoughts when he begins to think in a loop, but overall, he feels as if this “control over his mind” has dissipated and he feels freed from its grasp.
 He now feels in full control.

-Learn STARR Practices that can help those of us with Obsessive Compulsive Disorder:
+Learn STARR Exercises that can help those of us with Obsessive Compulsive Disorder: